Oujé-Bougoumou: Education and learning

 Aanischaaukamikw Cree Cultural Institute opened on November 15, 2011, after 10 years of planning and construction, at a cost of $15 million.
-The name Aanischaaukamikw (âniscewikamikw in the southern dialect) is equivalent to "heritage centre" (âniscew-, meaning 'ancestry' and -kamikw, meaning "room" or "building") in English.
+The name Aanischaaukamikw (ânischeukamikw in the southern dialect) is equivalent to "heritage centre" (âniscew-, meaning 'ancestry' and -kamikw, meaning 'dwelling') in English.
 It is a multi-purpose cultural institution for local cultural programs and will adapt and include programs currently provided by the James Bay Cree Cultural Education Centre and the Cree Regional Authority.
 It will also collaborate on the Cree-language research currently being conducted by the Cree School Board.
 The Cree community hopes to attract between 10,000 and 20,000 tourists each year.
 It stands on a semicircular lot in the middle of the village and was designed by Douglas Cardinal of Ottawa and Figurr Architects Collective (formerly Rubin & Rotman Architects) of Montreal.
 The inside of the building is open to the sky and has a number of features typical of Cree culture.
 It has become a major tourism destination in the region, with a mission to preserve Cree culture and tell visitors about Cree history, culture, and vision.
 Discussions are currently underway about hotel construction nearby as a way to continue this project and continue to promote Cree and northern culture.